NuGet/Home/designs/DotNet-Sources-Support.md

   could client make it easier to install? should validation rules for sources, help you understand if sources exist...if you can authenticate.

+TODO: Investigate - VS PM UI...compare where source info goes from that dialog vs CLI commands.
+And rationalize.

+TODO: Loïc: what about encrypted passwords on non-windows machines?

 TODO: go write CLI level code for validation/intellisense.
 TODO: finish all strings...including code gen of resx from commands.xml

-TODO: VS PM UI...compare where source info goes from that dialog vs CLI commands.
-And rationalize.

-TODO: Loïc: what about encrypted passwords on non-windows machines?